Young Sherlock: The Mystery of the Manor House

 Young Sherlock: The Mystery of the Manor House is an 8-episode television series about the youthful years of Sherlock Holmes.
 The show was produced by Granada Television and premiered on 31 October 1982.
 Although there was no televised sequel to this story, Gerald Frow penned a follow-up for Granada's Dragon Books (who in 1982 published his novelisation of this tale).
 Young Sherlock: The Adventure at Ferryman's Creek went on sale in 1984.

 Premise

-A young Sherlock Holmes stumbles upon a conspiracy to assassinate Queen Victoria.
+A young Sherlock Holmes returns home to find his family is bankrupt and have sold the manor house to strangers.
+His family have all moved to France, and Sherlock is forced to stay with an aunt and uncle in the area.
+While investigating the Turnbulls at the Manor House, he stumbles upon a conspiracy to kidnap Queen Victoria, substitute an imposter, and steal the Koh-i-noor diamond.